Love, war, protest: how Tree of the Year became celebration of untold British stories

 A European Tree of the Year competition had been running since 2011, and organisers asked the Scottish branch of the Woodland Trust to nominate a candidate from the country.

 “There was a lot of thought of the Fortingall Yew,” explains Anderson.
-“It’s this incredibly old tree – the legend is Pontius Pilate [ the Roman Emperor] was born under it – and it has this little old wall round it, and it was noted that the wall had more legal protection than the tree did.
+“It’s this incredibly old tree – the legend is Pontius Pilate [ the Roman governor of Judaea] was born under it – and it has this little old wall round it, and it was noted that the wall had more legal protection than the tree did.

 “And I think that sort of us set us off that we could use this idea [a domestic Tree of the Year competition] to draw attention to this really important natural heritage that we have here and generate more interest in protecting it.”